laxmena/PyForbes/README.md

-# 🐍 PyForbes - Python wrapper for Forbes API
+# PyForbes - Python wrapper for Forbes API

-Welcome to the GitHub repository of **PyForbes**!
+Welcome to the GitHub repository of **PyForbes**

 [PyForbes](http://www.github.com/laxmena/PyForbes) is an unofficial Python wrapper for Forbes API.